The Plan II Staff

 While in grad school I took advantage of a wonderful internship that lead to a full time position in the Florida Department of State's Office of International Affairs.
 In the international office I coordinated two grant programs focused on international education exchange and sister city cultural exchange, organized the visits of international dignitaries and events/conferences, and ran the office internship program.
 After several years, I returned to Florida State University to work as a Grants Coordinator for the Florida Learn and Serve and Title IV Community Service Grant programs which awarded service learning grants to K-12 schools and community organizations throughout the state of Florida.
 After relocating to Austin in June 2005, I started working at UT Austin as a Program Coordinator for the Science, Technology and Society (STS) Program.
 STS is a small interdisciplinary program in the College of Liberal Arts dedicated to studying the societal impacts of science and technology.
 At STS, I wore many hats including undergraduate and graduate advisor, event planner, day to day operations administrator, curriculum planner, faculty recruiter, project coordinator, marketing specialist, and program liaison.
 I joined the Plan II team in August of 2007 as a Senior Academic Advisor.
 Working directly with students and faculty is a wonderful job that I truly enjoy.
 Other than advising students on academics and enrichment opportunities, I also coordinate Plan II's sophomore advising program, career week, study abroad programs, civic engagment opportunities and internships.
 As the curriculum coordinator, I work directly with the faculty on course related matters snd have a hand in curriculum development, schedule planning, faculty recruitment, faculty mentoring initiatives and the administration of the Plan II Advisory Council.

 Outside of work, I have been married to my amazing husband Rob since November 2006.
-We have one incredible child, Jake who is the light of our lives and one cat, Octavius who we rescued as a stray kitten back in Tallahassee.
+We have two incredible children, Jake and Laura who are the light of our lives and one cat, Octavius who we rescued as a stray kitten back in Tallahassee.
 In my spare time, I enjoy movies, watching sports (especially college football), reading, and power walking.